 - Commerce settings for CMO gadget

 E-commerce businesses often exist in multiple markets that require your website to be available in several languages.
 You can manage catalog content in multiple languages, and also activate multiple languages for the Episerver Commerce user interface.
 See Multi-language management for information about working with multiple content languages.

 The personalization feature in Episerver CMS targets content to specific visitor groups.
 For example, you can design campaigns based on recent orders or the total spent amount for a customer.
 The personalizationAdapt content to customized target groups for a more personalized website experience, such as displaying different content to first time and returning visitors.
-(See visitor groups.) option is available in the rich-text editor, and also is applied to available blockShared, reusable content, such as an image banner, a page listing, or a video, that you can insert into one or more pages.
-If you edit a block's content, it updates every page on which it was inserted.
+(See visitor groups.) option is available in the rich-text editor, and also is applied to available blockShared and reusable content - such as an image banner, a page listing, or a video, - that you can insert into a page.
 (See Assets.)s on your website.
 See Commerce personalization criteria.